Revanth-kaki/Portfolio/README.md

 ## Features

-The Jacob Aiden Portfolio Website includes the following sections:
+My Portfolio Website includes the following sections:

-1. **Home Section**: The landing page that gives an overview of Jacob Aiden and introduces visitors to his work and skills.
+1. **Home Section**: The landing page that gives a personal overview of me and introduces visitors to his work and skills.

-2. **Education Section**: Displays details about Jacob Aiden's educational background and professional experience.
+2. **Education Section**: Displays details about my educational background and professional experience.

-3. **Skills Section**: Highlights the various technical skills possessed by Jacob Aiden, which showcases his expertise in Frontend Development.
+3. **Skills Section**: Highlights my various technical skills possessed, which showcases his expertise in Fullstack (Frontend & Backend) Development.

 4. **Contact Section**: Provides visitors with a means to get in touch with Jacob Aiden for potential collaboration or inquiries.

 ## Technologies Used

-The portfolio website is developed using the following technologies:
+My portfolio website is developed using the following technologies:

 - HTML5
 - CSS3